-In units that are "over-abstracted" or "over-licensed", the strategy contains measures for the recovery of resources.
+In units that are "over-abstracted" or "over-licensed", the strategy may contain measures for the recovery of resources.
 These are likely to include efficiency and waste minimisation measures, but may also need to include actions to vary, revoke or not renew active licences.
 This will, wherever possible, be done through voluntary agreement.
+Where the CAMS includes options that have a direct impact on existing licence holders we will ensure that we have carried out an appropriate level of investigation before implementing those options.

-During the six-year period of the CAMS, we review progress against the strategy or resource recovery actions.
+During the six-year period of the CAMS, we will review progress against the strategy.
 Progress will be reported for each CAMS on the Agency's website.